 You must recognize wherever you go there you are.

 Your mood and attitude are reflected in all you see around you.

 The reflections you see in the faces of the people you meet are often a reflection of your mood and lens on the world.

 Albert Einstein said: We can’t solve problems by using the same kind of thinking we used when we created them.

-If you want to solve your problems, you must change your energy to a loving and kind energy – directed to others, and directed at yourself.
+If you want to solve your problems, you must change your energy to a loving, happy, positive energy – directed to others.
+And self loving energy directed at yourself!

 Share below!
 What’s something which comes to your mind and heart when you read this essay on how to be happy.
 Share your personal story or a personal “how to be happy” tool!

 Whether you’re feeling stressed, need motivation, dealing with haters, or struggling with a challenge or crisis, Think Happy will help you to move forward with optimism and resilience.